TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 11/Proverbs 11.10.md

 ---

-When it goeth well with the righteous, the city rejoiceth; And when the wicked perish, there is shouting.
+When it goes well with the righteous, the city rejoices.
+When the wicked perish, there is shouting.